 For Judy the prospect of being shunted off to some fancy restaurant for Mothers Day was not high on her priority list, especially on a perfect sunny day in the Garden Route.
 Instead, a treat would be to enjoy some seafood collected and prepped on the beach with family.
-So, to bring her dream to reality, I packed up a daypack with the basics for mussels in … Continue reading Mothers Day beach magic
+So, to bring her dream to reality, I packed up a daypack with the basics for … Continue reading Mothers Day beach magic

 A lucky picture of a Mocker Swallowtail female (Papilio dardanus)!
 This butterfly has a number of female forms, each of which mimics another distasteful butterfly which is poisonous to birds.
 This form mimics a butterfly known as the Chief (Amauris echeria) which also flies in and around our Garden Route forests from mid to late summer.
 This specimen was feeding from a patch of Agapanthus … Continue reading Mocker Swallowtail Butterfly